-- Consideration of all components of the total rewards model; - Consideration of the relevant labour market for compensation comparison purposes; - Linking pay ranges to neutral, relevant factors (e.g., required skill level, required competencies, job content, required qualifications); - Ensuring appropriate relationships exist between positions in the district's compensation hierarchy; and - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.
+- Consideration of all components of the total rewards model; - Consideration of the relevant labour market for compensation comparison purposes.
+For executive and exempt staff who are not in educational positions, items 3 and 4 carry a higher importance in determining the relevant labour market; - Linking pay ranges to neutral, relevant factors (e.g., required skill level, required competencies, job content, required qualifications); - Ensuring appropriate relationships exist between positions in the district's compensation hierarchy; and - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.